valdeanda/Time_series_mats/README.md

 |Ecological indexes with R (metabolicc profiles)|[Index R](./scripts/Diversidad_pfams.ipynb) |

-# To compute the abundances from the output of hmmsearch
+# To generate the abundances profile from hmmsearch
 Use the following script that is also implemented in [MEBS software](https://github.com/eead-csic-compbio/metagenome_Pfam_score/tree/master/scripts)

 ```